Slovak–Hungarian War: Prelude

 After the Munich Pact, which weakened Czech lands to the west, Hungarian forces remained poised threateningly on the Slovak border.
 They reportedly had artillery ammunition for only 36 hours of operations and were clearly engaged in a bluff but had been encouraged by Germany, which would have had to support it militarily if the much larger and better equipped Czechoslovak Army had chosen to fight.
 The Czechoslovak army had built 2,000 small concrete emplacements along the border wherever there was no major river obstacle.

-The Hungarian Minister of the Interior, Miklós Kozma, had been born in Carpathian Ruthenia.
 In mid-1938, his ministry armed the Rongyos Gárda ("Ragged Guard"), which began to infiltrate into southern Slovakia and Carpatho-Ukraine.
 The situation was now verging on open war.
 From the German and the Italian points of view, this would be premature and so they pressured the Czechoslovak government to accept their joint Arbitration of Vienna.
 On 2 November 1938, it found largely in favour of Hungary and obliged Czechoslovakia to cede to Hungary 11,833 km2 of the south part of Slovakia, which was mostly Hungarian-populated (according to the 1910 census).
 The partition also cost Košice, Slovakia's second largest city, and left the capital, Bratislava, vulnerable to further Hungarian pressure.

 The First Vienna Award did not fully satisfy Hungary, which carried out 22 border clashes between 2 November 1938 and 12 January 1939.

 In March 1939, a new crisis hit the political scene in Czechoslovakia.
 President Emil Hácha dismissed the Slovak government of Jozef Tiso and appointed a new Slovak prime minister, Karol Sidor.
 Slovakia declared independence and requested that Germany provide protection from Hungary, whose forces were, Ribbentrop stated, gathering on the border, take even more land.
 On the evening of 13 March 1939, Tiso and Ferdinand Ďurčanský met Hitler, Ribbentrop and Generals Walther von Brauchitsch and Wilhelm Keitel in Berlin.
 Meanwhile, aware of the German position, Hungary was preparing for action on the adjacent Ruthenian border.
-During the afternoon and the night of 14 March, the Slovakian Parliament proclaimed independence from Czechoslovakia.
+During the afternoon and the night of 14 March, the Slovak Parliament proclaimed independence from Czechoslovakia.
 Hácha was invited to Berlin by Hitler on March 14, 1939.
 He was forced to until 1:30 AM of the next day, after which he was presented with two options.
 A union with Germany as a protectorate with nominal autonomy or war.
 Hácha first refused, but after the Nazis threatened to bomb Prague at 4 AM he suffered a heart attack.
 With medical staff next to him Hácha signed the document uniting what remained of Czechoslovakia with Germany forming the Protectorate of Bohemia and Moravia and informed Prague about his decision.
 He departed by train that day to Prague, but the train was slowed down on purpose by the Germans to make sure Hitler got to Prague before Hácha did.